kjohnson0451/Project-M-AI/FoxRandomTeching/README.md

 #Description:

-A Fox AI meant for Super Smash Bros.
+A Fox AI for Super Smash Bros.
 Project M.

 After being sent in the tumble state, this Fox CPU will tech in a random direction.
 This AI is chiefly meant for practicing tech-chasing on the Training Stage.